-Canon 200D versus Leica Digilux 3
+Canon 200D vs Leica Digilux 3

 The Canon EOS 200D (called Canon SL2 in some regions) and the Leica Digilux 3 are two digital cameras that were revealed to the public, respectively, in June 2017 and September 2006.
 Both are DSLR (Digital Single Lens Reflex) cameras that are based on an APS-C (200D) and a Four Thirds (Digilux 3) sensor.
-The Canon has a resolution of 24 megapixel, whereas the Leica provides 7.4 MP.
+The Canon has a resolution of 24 megapixels, whereas the Leica provides 7.4 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Leica Digilux 3 is notably larger (12 percent) than the Canon 200D.
 Moreover, the Digilux 3 is markedly heavier (34 percent) than the 200D.
 In this context, it is worth noting that neither the 200D nor the Digilux 3 are weather-sealed.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor will tend to go along with bigger and heavier lenses, although exceptions exist.
 You can compare the optics available for the two cameras in the Canon EF Lens Catalog (200D) and the Four Thirds Lens Catalog (Digilux 3).

 The adjacent table lists the principal physical characteristics of the two cameras alongside a wider set of alternatives.
 If you would like to visualize and compare a different camera combination, just use the right or left arrows in the table to switch to the respective camera.
 Alternatively, you can also navigate to the CAM-parator app and make your selection from the full list of cameras there.